markhgn/markhgn.github.io/_posts/2013-10-24-content-marketing-is-wish-fulfilment.md

 > [Content marketing fairy dust](http://www.buzzstream.com/blog/content-marketing-fairy-dust.html)

 It is the sound of the slow realisation that you can create all the 'great content' you like and it will still be ignored.
 What the author hasn't grasped is the reason why.
 Even with larger budgets and more time they'd still be unsuccessful because of the way attention works on the web.
-The SEO industry simply can't scale what it does in a safe way to influence competitive terms any more through negotiating the posting of one piece of content at a time on other people's websites.
+These days the SEO industry simply can't scale what it does in a safe way to influence competitive terms.
+Individually negotiating the posting of one piece of content at a time on other people's websites is too time-consuming to meet their needs, but this is what they have been reduced to persuading clients to buy into as 'content marketing' of one stripe or another.

 What is interesting is the contrast between the two posts.
 In the former post Michael Brito is still operating under the misapprehension that a 'brand' can run a content destination that people will actually want to visit.
 In the latter post Paul May rightly highlights that it is all about getting the content itself onto the wider web.
 Problem is that, because of the heavy-tail distribution, only a handful of sites will ever be receiving enough attention to be worth your while pursuing.
 These hubs likely understand their value all too well.
 This is compounded by the fact that anything you do manage to get someone else to post is unlikely to see many people following a link back to your own website.
 This means you stand little chance of getting them to take an action beneficial to your business.
 Check your referral data if you want confirmation of this.